umaidali236/development-environment-setup-demo/README.md

 - Extension id :  `ms-vscode.live-server`

-- Enter the extension id or Prettier - Code formatter in the Extensions search box
+- Enter the Extension id or Prettier - Code formatter in the Extensions search box

 - Click on install